NURS FPX 9904 Assessment 2 Project Summary Report

 Summary and Conclusion

 As for the findings, it was ascertained that the effectiveness of the provider-based education program was evident in the enhanced screening and management of Sleep-Disordered Breathing (SDB).
-Operating from this approach, I was able to demonstrate how the teaching system can be enhanced through provider-based models and facets of education within PCPs to enhance healthcare delivery.
+Operating from this approach, I demonstrated how the teaching system can be improved through provider-based models and facets of education within PCPs to strengthen healthcare delivery.

 Through the program, training interventions and efforts, and ultimately the development and applicability of the program screening algorithm – the information cocoons of PCPs improved – specifically in terms of SDB.

-If we considered acceptability testing for finding SDB and its treatment, we identified a significant increase in acceptability both before and after the intervention regarding the rules of quick assessment and following them.
-These results augment the other care of patients, as well as the lifestyles of those who have SDB since their symptoms would be effectively managed by efficient high-tech CCM solution.
-This also allows an explanation of why the new programme that will bring PCP Nurses and Experts is a good addition to the combined method and patient-based care delivery.
+If we considered acceptability testing for finding SDB and its treatment, we identified a significant increase in acceptability before and after the intervention regarding the rules of quick assessment and following them.
+These results augment the care of patients and the lifestyles of those with SDB since efficient high-tech CCM solutions would effectively manage their symptoms.

-However, to continue to have these results in different areas of healthcare and electricity for the purpose of benefiting other patient groups and the general utilization of healthcare outlooks and therapies, information regarding them, allowance of them, and expansion of these technologies will have to be emphasized in the future.
-Read more about our sample NURS FPX 9904 Assessment 4 Evidence-Based Handoff Procedures for Nursing Staff to Reduce the Risk of Adverse Events for complete information about this class.
+This also explains why the new program that will bring PCP with Nurses and Experts is a good addition to the combined method and patient-based care delivery.
+However, to continue to have these results in different areas of healthcare and electricity to benefit other patient groups and the general utilization of healthcare outlooks and therapies, information regarding them, allowance of them, and expansion of these technologies will have to be emphasized in the future.
+Explore the sample NURS FPX 9904 Assessment 5 Doctoral Project Presentation for complete information about this class.

 References

 Andry, J. M., Toban, G., Chafin, C., & Noah, W. (2021).
 Positive airway pressure therapy supplied by an integrated sleep practice is associated with greater adherence among Pre-Medicare-aged patients with sleep-disordered breathing.
-Journal of Clinical Sleep Medicine, 17(1), 31–36.
+Journal of Clinical Sleep Medicine17(1), 31–36.

 https://doi.org/10.5664/jcsm.8786